 In my reply to the question above, I mentioned another way to access the Purchased list, because of this issue.
 The iTunes toolbar displays a round head-and-shoulders icon and your name when you’re signed into the iTunes Store.
 If the window isn’t wide enough, it may only display the icon.
 If you click that icon, a menu displays with some store-related options.
 This menu used to show Wish List and Purchased links, but it doesn’t any more, in some cases.

-This change appeared in the iTunes 12.3.3 update last month.
+appeared in the iTunes 12.3.3 update last month.
 It turns out that, for some reason, if you don’t have Show Apple Music checked in iTunes’ General preferences, certain menu items don’t display when you click that part of the toolbar.

 My guess is that this is just a bug.
 When Apple Music is turned off, the first two menu items—Choose Artists for You and Following—shouldn’t display, but perhaps Apple’s developers made a small mistake, hiding two menu items that should display.
 Interestingly, the person who contacted me about this told me that Apple support claimed this was the expected behavior.
 We’ll see in the next iTunes update.